toptensoftware/mk.js/readme.md

 When a file rule is invoked, a message is output to the console describing the rule's name and the "subject" file.

-This is an informational only message, but describes the file the action is working on.
-If the subject property is not set, the output file of the rule is used.
+This is an informational only message to describe the file the action is working on.
+If the subject property is not set, the rule's output is used.

 The primary reason for this property is to provide a nicer output message for compilation steps.

-For example, without the subject property, the message for a compile step might look like this:
+For example, without the subject property, the message for a compile step might would show the object file name:

 ```txt
     compile: ./build/obj/main.obj
 ```

-If however the compile rule is defined with a subject property:
+By setting a subject property:

 ```js
 this.rule({